swolegoal/wifi-helpers/README.md

 wpaclean [OUTFILE] [INFILE(s)]
 ```

+For the best results, run the `aireplay-ng` line and the `airodump-ng` line
+on separate wireless cards.
+Run the dump command on the card with the highest
+gain antenna.

 ## Get crackin'
 You now should have your handshake if you did the previous steps right.
 You
 now must crack it to uncover the pre-shared key (PSK).
 You can use a bute-force attack, a dictionary attack, or a hybrid of the two.